A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Not a beer drinker?
 No problem.
 Many spots offer non-alcoholic options, including house-made NA beers and Bingo Bango soda.
 Several are also family-friendly, especially Incendiary Brewing, known for its expansive outdoor courtyard.

-Catch a Game, Race, or Rivalry
+9. Catch a Game, Race, or Rivalry

 In Winston-Salem, sports are a year-round affair.
-In spring and summer, catch a Dash game at Truist Stadium, where skyline views, fireworks, and themed nights add to the experience, or head to Bowman Gray Stadium for Saturday night racing at “The Madhouse” — an experience you won’t soon forget.
-In cooler months, the Carolina Thunderbirds bring high-energy, family-friendly hockey to the Fairgrounds Arena.
+In spring and summer, catch a Winston-Salem Dash game at award-winning Truist Stadium, where skyline views, fireworks, and themed nights add to the experience (check out our Dash 2026 Insider's Guide for the best ways to experience a game).
+Or for something truly memorable, head to Saturday night race at Bowman Gray Stadium — aka “The Madhouse” — an adrenaline-fueled experience you won’t soon forget.

-Take a Walk on the Spooky Side
+10. Take a Walk on the Spooky Side

 Most cities wouldn’t put a ghost tour on a first-timer’s must-do list.
-But not every place has a history like Winston-Salem or a tour company like Carolina History & Haunts.
+But then again, not every place has a history like Winston-Salem or a tour company like Carolina History & Haunts.

 Their tours blend local lore with well-researched history, creating an experience that’s both eerie and insightful.
 These guided walks wind through the Historic West End, where grand homes and quiet streets set the stage for tales of curses, unexplained encounters, and centuries-old secrets.
 Tours run year-round on most nights and last about two hours.
 Reservations are required.

 -

-Stay Somewhere Steeped in History
+11. Stay Somewhere Steeped in History

 Winston-Salem offers an impressive collection of historic inns and hotels, from Art Deco landmarks to intimate B&Bs, each blending character with modern comfort.